People love crowdfunded products

 Monzo, a UK digital bank, crowdfunded £20 million from customers.
 They offered a special “investor” card to those who participated.

 In 2016, Amazon launched a section dedicated to Kickstarter products.
-However, product descriptions rarely directly mention that they were crowdfunded.
+However, product descriptions rarely mentioned that they were crowdfunded.
+It has since become Amazon Launchpad, which has a broader focus.

 ⚡ Steps to implement